Walking for Health in North Somerset can help you get fitter in a friendly and supportive environment.

 All our walk leaders are volunteers who have completed Walking for Health training with many of them also first aid trained.

 When you arrive at a health walk for the first time you will be asked to complete a Walker Registration Form If you wish you can complete it now and take it along to your first walk.
 The leader will tell you about the route at the start; we try to avoid steep hills, stiles, many steps or very muddy/slippery surfaces.
 However, be prepared for the odd hill and stile, grass, uneven surfaces or puddles after rain.
 Please wear sensible shoes, preferably walking shoes or trainers, especially during the autumn and winter months.
 Unfortunately dogs are not allowed on health walks.

 Where are they held?

-There are eight groups running that cover Clevedon, Nailsea, Portishead, Weston-super-Mare, Worle, Long Ashton, Winscombe and Yatton.
+There are nine groups running that cover Clevedon, Nailsea, Portishead, Weston-super-Mare, Worle, Bournville, Long Ashton, Winscombe and Yatton.

-Have a look at the current summer programme from July to September:
+Have a look at the current programme from October to December inclusive:

 To find out what health walk is nearest to you go to:

 Walk leader contact details: